The different types of air cargo documentation include air waybills, bills of lading, and customs declarations.

 Customs play a critical role in air cargo, ensuring that goods are inspected and cleared for entry into a country.

-The different types of air cargo services include express, standard, door-to-door, and charter services.
+The different modes of transportation for air cargo include road, rail, and sea transport.

 Air cargo pallets and containers are used to secure and transport goods within the aircraft, ensuring they are protected during transportation.